bitzertech/DevOps/01-exercise-1.md

 $ kubectl get nodes -o wide
 ```

 **Note:** On local kubernetes clusters, you'll see master and worker nodes.
-On clusters provided by a service provider, only worker nodes will be see.
+On clusters provided by a service provider, only worker nodes will be shown.

 ## Namespaces